1.1. The Journal accepts and reviews only manuscripts submitted via e-mail firstname.lastname@example.org

 3.6.
-The peer reviewer provides his/her feedback by completing the standard form (See Appendix 1), which contains the questions requiring grounded and well-reasoned replies and provides the guidelines of academic peer reviewing, conditions of confidentiality, etc.
+The peer reviewer provides his/her feedback by completing the standard form, which contains the questions requiring grounded and well-reasoned replies and provides the guidelines of academic peer reviewing, conditions of confidentiality, etc.

 3.7.
-Upon reviewing manuscript, the referee should provide detailed and substantiated responses to the following questions:
+Upon reviewing manuscript, the peer reviewer provides detailed and substantiated responses to the following questions:

-What are the main claims of the manuscript?
-Are they novel (original) in their content and/or interpretation?
+- Are main conclusions of the manuscript novel (original) in their content and/or interpretation?
 If yes, what is new and/or original about them?

-Would the reviewed manuscript be of interest to the readership of the Journal?
+- Would the reviewed manuscript be of interest to the readers of the Journal?
 If yes, what would make the readers interested?

 3.8.
-Based on the results of the manuscript evaluation, the peer reviewer will recommend one of the following options:
+Based on the results of the manuscript evaluation, the peer reviewer recommends one of the following options:

 3.9.
-The peer reviewer should complete the standard form, print it out, sign it, certify it by seal (or print the form on the letterhead of the referee’s institution), and send it to the Board Secretary as a .doc file (without signature and seal) and as a .pdf file (with signature and seal).
+The peer reviewer completes the standard form, prints it out, signs it, certifies it by seal (or print the form on the letterhead of the referee’s institution), and sends it to the Board Secretary as a .doc file (without signature and seal) and as a .pdf file (with signature and seal).

 3.10.
 By decision of the Chief Editor, the manuscript may be sent for additional revision, including the cases of resubmission of the revised manuscript.

 3.11.
-Basing upon the recommendations of the peer review, the Board Secretary will forward to the author extracts from reviews, the consolidated list of referees’ criticisms and suggestions, and will recommend the author consider these corrections while revising the manuscript.
+Basing upon the recommendations of the peer review, the Board Secretary forwards to the author extracts from reviews, the consolidated list of referees’ criticisms and suggestions, and recommends the author consider these corrections while revising the manuscript.

 3.12.
-The author should revise the manuscript according to the referees’ comments and/or provide a detailed response to the referees.
-The author should print out and sign his/her report and forward it to the Board Secretary as a .pdf file.
+The author revises the manuscript according to the referees’ comments and/or provides a detailed response to the referees.
+The author prints out and signs his/her report and forwards it to the Board Secretary as a .pdf file.

 3.13.
-If the author forwards the revised manuscript more one month from the date of submission of referees’ reports, the manuscript shall be regarded as submitted anew.
+If the author forwards the revised manuscript more one month from the date of submission of referees’ reports, the manuscript is regarded as submitted anew.

-5.1.
-In deciding whether to accept or reject a manuscript, the Chief Editor will consider the revised text of the manuscript, peer reviewers’ reports, and the author’s responses.
+4.1.
+In deciding whether to accept or reject a manuscript, the Chief Editor considers the revised text of the manuscript, peer reviewers’ reports, and the author’s responses.

-author of the Chief Editor’s decision to accept the manuscript or send him/her substantiated rejection letter.
+4.2.
+Within one week, the Board Secretary informs the author of the Chief Editor’s decision to accept the manuscript or sends him/her substantiated rejection letter.